jakegros/project/README.md

 <h1>Making Things Accessible Project</h1>

-The goal of this project is to share resources for items to be aware of when creating content and some good practices for accessibility.
+<h2>The goal of this project is to share resources for items to be aware of when creating content and some good practices for accessibility.</h2>